ponnarasum/Test-ObjectiveC-Xcode/readme.md

 * Create a new project in xcode with the "Command Line" template.
 * Choose "Foundation" Type
-* You will be setup with the default hello World example
+* You will be setup with the default "Hello World" example

 ```objective-c
 //